asad-aali/asad-aali.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a research scientist in the Integrative Biomedical Imaging Informatics group at Stanford (<a href="https://ibiis.stanford.edu/">IBIIS</a>).
+I am a research engineer part of the Integrative Biomedical Imaging Informatics group at Stanford (<a href="https://ibiis.stanford.edu/">IBIIS</a>).
 My work involves the development of artificial intelligence and machine learning algorithms for applications in:
 1. Computer Vision
 2. Medical Imaging
 3. Biomedical Informatics